-- A. All actions prescribed by this PA that involve the identification, evaluation, analysis, recordation, treatment, monitoring, and disposition of historic properties and that involve the reporting and documentation of such actions in the form of reports, forms, or other records shall be carried out by or under the direct supervision of a person or persons meeting, at a minimum, the Secretary of the Interior's professional qualification standard (PQS) for the appropriate discipline (48 Fed.
+A. All actions prescribed by this PA that involve the identification, evaluation, analysis, recordation, treatment, monitoring, and disposition of historic properties and that involve the reporting and documentation of such actions in the form of reports, forms, or other records shall be carried out by or under the direct supervision of a person or persons meeting, at a minimum, the Secretary of the Interior's professional qualification standard

+(PQS) for the appropriate discipline (48 Fed.
 Reg.
 44739 dated September 29, 1983).
-However, nothing in this Stipulation may be interpreted to preclude any party qualified under the terms of this Stipulation from using the services of persons who do not meet the PQS, so long as the work of such persons is the responsibility of someone who meets the PQS, and such responsibility is evidenced by the signature of the responsible person. - B. The Corps is responsible for administering this PA and that Signatories carry out their respective responsibilities.
+However, nothing in this Stipulation may be interpreted to preclude any party qualified under the terms of this Stipulation from using the services of persons who do not meet the PQS, so long as the work of such persons is the responsibility of someone who meets the PQS, and such responsibility is evidenced by the signature of the responsible person.

+- B. The Corps is responsible for ensuring that the Undertaking is carried out in accordance with this PA.
 The Corps shall maintain staff who meet the PQS for the appropriate discipline to review each Planned Project.
-Only such staff shall apply the provisions of Appendices C and D. - C. For activities on federal, state, or private lands, the SSMP State Team will be responsible for ensuring that they or their consultants apply for and receive appropriate rights of entry and permits to conduct historic property identification efforts, as well as to conduct any excavation or to remove any material culture or environmental samples, prior to initiating any investigations. - D. Additional Federal agencies who are not parties to this PA but who may later have a role in a Planned Project may designate the Corps as LFA in accordance with 36 C.F.R. § 800.2(a)(2) to fulfill their responsibilities, provided that the additional Federal agency provides a designation request letter to the Corps and the Corps accepts the designation in writing, which the Corps shall in turn disseminate to the Consulting Parties.

-E. Should an additional Federal agency or other Consulting Party request in writing to participate as an Invited Signatory, the Corps shall notify the Signatories and consider the request to participate.
+Only such staff shall apply the provisions of Appendices C and D. - C. For activities on federal, state, or private lands, the SSMP State Team will be responsible for ensuring that they or its consultants apply for and receive appropriate rights of entry and permits to conduct historic property identification efforts, as well as to conduct any excavation or to remove any material culture or environmental samples, prior to initiating any investigations. - D. Additional Federal agencies who are not parties to this PA but who may later have a role in a Planned Project may designate the Corps as LFA in accordance with 36 C.F.R. § 800.2(a)(2) to fulfill their responsibilities, provided that the additional Federal agency provides a designation request letter to the Corps and the Corps accepts the designation in writing, which the Corps shall in turn disseminate to the Signatories and other Consulting Parties.
+Should such an additional Federal agency request in writing to sign the PA as an Invited Signatory, the Corps shall notify the Signatories and consider the request to participate.
 Should the Signatories agree to the request, the PA shall be amended following the procedures in Stipulation XII.